|Nutrition Facts (per serving)|

 Gather the ingredients.

-Heat oven to 375 F (190 C).
+Preheat oven to 375 F (190 C).
 Lightly spray 4 (7- to 8-ounce) ramekins or 5 to 6 (5- or 6-ounce) ramekins or custard cups with baking spray.
-Alternatively, you can lightly butter the bottoms and sides.
+Alternatively, lightly butter the bottoms and sides.

-In a medium saucepan, combine the pitted cherries, water, sugar, and cornstarch and stir to blend.
+Combine the pitted cherries, water, sugar, and cornstarch in a medium saucepan and stir to blend.
 Place the pan over medium heat and bring to a simmer.

 Reduce heat and continue simmering, uncovered, for 10 minutes, stirring frequently.